rgross-utexas/dsc-395t-rl-final-project/projects/rl-an-intro/README.md

 # Reinforcement Learning: An Introduction

-These are notes and results from implementations of various examples and algorithms from throughout the book.
+These are notes and results from implementations of various examples and algorithms from the book [Reinforcement Learning: An Introduction](http://incompleteideas.net/book/RLbook2020.pdf).

 ## Chapter 2: Multi-armed Bandits